Arif-PhyChem/MLQD/README.md

         'gammaNorm': 10,                # float: Normalizer for Characteristic frequency.
 Default values are 500 (FMO complex) and 10 (spin-boson model)
         'lambNorm': 1.0,                # float: Normalizer for System-bath coupling strength.
 Default values are 520 (FMO complex) and 1 (spin-boson model)
         'tempNorm': 1.0,                # float: Normalizer for temperature.
 Default values are 510 (FMO complex) and 1 (spin-boson model)
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'hyperParam': 'True',           # str: Default is False, we can pass True (optimize the hyperparameters) or False (don't optimize and run with the default structure)
-        'patience': 10,                 # int: Patience for early stopping in CNN training 'epochs': 100,                  # int: Number of epochs for training or optimization 'max_evals': 100,               # int: Number of maximum evaluations in hyperopt optimization 'dataPath': 'sb_data',         # str: Data path
+        'patience': 10,                 # int: Patience for early stopping in CNN training 'OptEpochs': 10,                # int: Number of epochs for CNN optimization 'TrEpochs': 10,                 # int: Number of epochs for CNN training
+        'max_evals': 100,               # int: Number of maximum evaluations in hyperopt optimization 'dataPath': 'sb_data',          # str: Data path
         'QDmodelOut': 'OSTL_SB_model'   # str: (Optional), providing a name to save the model at }
 quant_dyn(**param)
 ```